On this page:

 Introduction: Describe the context for the review.
 Identify the importance of the issue and its relevance to the collegiate EMS community.
 State why the review is necessary, and what the review will contribute above and beyond what has already been published on the topic.
 Explicitly and succinctly state the goal or objective of the review.

 Methods: Only for systematic reviews and/or meta-analyses.
-Systematic reviews and meta-analyses of clinical research or therapeutic interventions are expected to comply with reporting guidelines in the PRISMA statement.
+Systematic reviews and meta-analyses of clinical research or therapeutic interventions are expected to comply with the reporting guidelines.

 Results: Only for systematic reviews and/or meta-analyses.
-Systematic reviews and meta-analyses of clinical research or therapeutic interventions are expected to comply with reporting guidelines in the PRISMA statement.
+Systematic reviews and meta-analyses of clinical research or therapeutic interventions are expected to comply with the PRISMA reporting guidelines.

 Conclusion: Succinctly summarize the major findings, implications, and recommendations.

-Acknowledgments: Acknowledge individuals who assisted with research or writing, but who do not meet the full criteria for authorship (see Authorship).
+Acknowledgments: Acknowledge individuals who assisted with research or writing, but who do not meet the full criteria for authorship (see Authorship and Contributorship).
 Acknowledge the source of funding or financial support, or indicate that funding was not obtained.
 Acknowledge any conflicts of interest.

 References: Format references in accordance with the American Medical Association (AMA) guidelines.